protopopov1122/8SMC1/README.md

 You must install MiscoSMC driver.
 Create 'res' directory in root of project and copy 'USMCDLL.h', 'USMCDLL.lib' and 'USMCDLL.dll' to it(it required to proper build, these files located in MicroSMC folder in Program files).
 You should also copy 'USMCDLL.lib' to root of project, if you are building by MSVC without use of stub.
 If you build GUI using MinGW, wxWidgets(version 3.1.0) must be compiled with additional link flags "-static-libgcc -static-libstdc++ -Wl,-Bstatic -lstdc++ -lpthread -Wl,-Bdynamic" as monolithic unicode shared library.

+Currently MSVC build for GUI is broken, but it will be fixed few days later.
 For MSVC:
 See winbuild/README.md.
 You may execute one of winbuild/*.bat files from project root to build one of targets.
 You can regenerate build files by command: